[ditty_news_ticker id="563"]

 Tamara Cummings-John

-Tamara Cummings-John is currently a Senior Human Resources Officer at the World Food Programme, in Kinshasa, the Democratic Republic of the Congo.
+Tamara Cummings-John is currently a Senior Human Resources Officer at the World Food Program, in Kinshasa, the Democratic Republic of the Congo.
 She is also a Steering Committee member of the UN People of African Descent.
 Previously, she worked as a HR Specialist for UN Women’s East and Southern Africa Regional Office based in Nairobi, Kenya.
 Prior to which she was a Legal Officer in the Office of Legal Affairs at the United Nations in New York managing the UN’s cooperation with the International Criminal Court.
 She spent six years at the Special Court for Sierra Leone and the International Criminal Tribunal for Rwanda working on the Karemera case, the Charles Taylor case and the AFRC case as part of the prosecution teams.
 She studied at University of Manchester, the Université de Bourgogne, the College of Law, Store Street and holds a Masters in International and Comparative Legal Studies from the School of Oriental and African Studies, University of London.

 Margaret M. deGuzman